DEVELOPING A SERVANT’S HEART

 A SERVANT’S HEART • WORTH NOT BASED ON ACTIONS

 Every day of our lives, we make choices, and I am learning that one of those choices is to stop defining my worth and myself by what I do or do not accomplish.

 To some eyes, we may seem to be only giving a small percentage of ourselves on those hard days because of our physical or mental limitations, and I know how discouraging this can be, especially for spouses.
 The enemy wants us living in a state of defeat, causing strife in our homes and distance in our marriages, but we need to rest in the peace of God that can only come from a thriving relationship with Him.

 A SERVANT’S HEART • LET GOD’S WORD GUIDE

 For God sees not as man sees, for man looks at the outward appearance, but the Lord looks at the heart”.
 1 Samuel 16:7 NIV.
 I will always carry this verse in my heart as a reminder of godly servanthood, pulling it out at those times of temptation.
 And I will hold tight to truth and let the unconditional love of my Saviour be what spills into my day and into the lives of others.

 I will choose to be wise and generous with my actions.
 I will choose to be grateful for what I can accomplish.
 And by God’s eternal grace, I will choose to have a servant’s heart.

-Erin is a grateful follower of Jesus, navigating the different stages of life through the eyes of severe chronic illness.
+Erin is a grateful follower of Jesus, navigating the different stages of life through the eyes of chronic illness.
 She has a passion for empowering others by encouraging them to trust God in even the most difficult of circumstances.
-Erin and her husband, along with their two young boys live purposely and passionately to be the hands and feet of Jesus as local missionaries in a low income and high crime neighborhood.
-Her other passions include freelance writing, loom knitting, and fishing.
-Check out her blog chroniclivinginchrist.com.
+Erin and her husband, along with their two young boys live purposefully and passionately living out their faith and loving their neighbors.
+Her other passions include freelance writing, loom knitting, and fishing!